Cleaning and Maintenance of Ceramic and Porcelain Tiles

 The relevant document being Standards AS3958.1-2007.
 Appendix C – Cleaning & Maintenance.

 This page is to be used as a guide only.
 It does not purport to be the solution to cleaning and maintenance requirements.
-It is the responsibility of the consumer to seek professional advice through your tile merchant for individual application.
+It is the responsibility of the consumer to seek professional advice from a tile specialist as required.